Grademark/grademark/README.md

 For news and updates see my blog [The Data Wrangler](http://www.the-data-wrangler.com/).

+## BREAKING CHANGES

+v0.0.1

+Arguments to functions for strategy rules have changed.
+Instead of having individual arguments to each function, arguments are now bundled in objects for future expandability and better auto-competion.

+Please see what this looks like in [the Grademark first example](https://github.com/ashleydavis/grademark-first-example) and the unit tests in this repo.

 ## Example output

 From the [Grademark first example](https://github.com/ashleydavis/grademark-first-example) here's some example output.